atlantajavascript/end-of-year-survey-2015/README.md

 # Responses from ATL.JS End-of-Year Survey 2015

-responses_public.csv contains 83 survey responses.
+responses_public.csv contains 83 survey responses, except with the private contact information removed.
 The survey itself is as follows.

 ![Welcome Screen](images/welcome.png)